cli-kit/cli-fs/README.md

 ### readable(path, [callback])

-Determine if a file is readable, this method opens the file for reading using the `r` flag and immediately closes the file.
+Determine if a file is readable, this method opens the file for reading using the `r` flag and immediately closes the file [1].

 * `path`: The file system path.
 * `callback`: An optional callback function, forces an asynchronous test.

 ### writable(path, [callback])

 Determine if a file is writable, this method opens the file for reading using the `r+` flag and immediately closes the file.
-Because the `r+` flag is used this method also tests that the file is readable.
+Because the `r+` flag is used this method also tests that the file is readable [1].

 * `path`: The file system path.
 * `callback`: An optional callback function, forces an asynchronous test.